threalwinky/threalwinky.github.io/content/post/phar-deserialization/index.md

 ## Phar Deserialization

+### How it works ?

+Remember the serialized metadata in phar manifest ?
+So what if we put a malicious object and deserialize it ?
 In PHP <= 7.4, many file-related functions will automatically deserialize a Phar's metadata if accessed via phar://.
 Those functions are

 ![image](https://hackmd.io/_uploads/rynpNRZdel.png)

-and move_uploaded_file, mime_content_type, etc.
+and move_uploaded_file, mime_content_type, readgzfile, md5_file, gzopen, gzfile, etc.

-POC:
+### POC

 If I use the previous context and create a PHAR file like: